Fantasia 27: Design

 The Fantasia 27 is fitted with a Japanese Yanmar 1GM10 diesel engine of 9 hp.
 The fuel tank holds 6 u.s.gal and the fresh water tank has a capacity of 12 u.s.gal.

+The design has sleeping accommodation for four people, with a double "V"-berth in the bow and an aft cabin with a double berth on the port side.
+The galley is located on the port side just forward of the companionway ladder.
+The galley is L-shaped and is equipped with a two-burner stove, an ice box and a sink.
+A navigation station is opposite the galley, on the starboard side.
+The head is located aft on the starboard side.

 The boat has a hull speed of 6.21 kn.

 The design has a PHRF handicap of 195-222 for the fin keel model, 116-225 for the centerboard model and 204-222 for the twin keel model.